magic-city-bikes/notes/README.md

 ### Weather

 Weather data was collected from FMI.
 For the models we downloaded weather observations from the Kumpula observation station from the [FMI website](https://en.ilmatieteenlaitos.fi/download-observations#!/) as a CSV file.
+Due to time restrictions we only collected data from the observation station in Kumpula, instead of different weather observation stations nearer each city bike station.

 Empty values in the weather data were filled with last known value.
 Only temperature and the amount of rain is used in the final model we used.

 For the [application](https://github.com/magic-city-bikes/magic-city-bikes-web) the real-time weather data is collected from [FMI's API for getting weather observations for the Kumpula observation station](http://opendata.fmi.fi/wfs?service=WFS&version=2.0.0&request=getFeature&storedquery_id=fmi::observations::weather::timevaluepair&fmisid=101004&parameters=r_1h,t2m&starttime=2018-10-25T11:39:10.992Z).
-The observations are from the last hour at 10 minute intervals.
+The observations are temperature and the amount of rain from the last hour at 10 minute intervals.
 The average of the temperature and amount of rain from the last hour is used.

 ### Problems
-Same timezone in weather and bike stations (UTC)

-HSL API's station identifiers not consistent

-Missing timestamps --> assume that no bike was brought or taken
+Some problems we faced with the application were related to timezones and the different ways Python and JavaScript handle dates.
+We needed to make sure that the weather data and bike data timestamps were in both in the same timezone.
+The times were in UTC, so that needed to be taken into account when checking the results.

+In our estimates created with Python, the weekday is a number where 0 means Monday and so on, due to how Python handles dates.
+In JavaScript however, weekdays gotten from a date object start from Sunday, so 0 equals Sunday, 1 equals Monday, etc. This needed to be dealt with in the code for adding the estimations to bike stations in the application.

 ## Estimates